ANTsX/ANTs/.github/ISSUE_TEMPLATE/bug_report.md

    fewer iterations).

  * The full verbose output printed to the terminal when you run the command.
-If this is very long, please save in a text file and upload as an attachment.
+If this is very long, please save in a text file and upload as an attachment by dragging the text file onto the issue page.

 If uploading data as an attachment, please try to minimize the file size by compressing, downsampling or otherwise creating smaller images that demonstrate